Sessions

 Session Concurrency and Rate Limiting

 When reaching the session concurrency limit of your plan, any subsequent request to create a new session will return an HTTP 429 error.
 That means the request was effectively dropped.
-You can create sessions again by running fewer concurrent sessions or by closing them explicitly when no longer needed rather than letting them time out.

-Since each browser session runs for 1 minute minimum, this also means that you cannot create more than your plan’s session limit within a 60 second window.
+Since each browser session runs for 1 minute minimum, this also means that you cannot create more than your plan’s session limit within a 60 second sliding window.

 Was this page helpful?